Capafonts

 Capafonts (/ca/) is a village in the province of Tarragona and autonomous community of Catalonia.
-According to data of 2012 its population was of 121 inhabitants.
+According to data of 2012 its population was 121 inhabitants.

 Also called Capafons, with traditional spelling, the place name derives from the Latin Capite fontium, "head of the fountains".
 A total of 53 fountains were recorded, most notably Font de la Llódriga, which never dried.